ADHD Medication in Japan: What's Legal, What's Not, and How to Get It

 The fastest path for English-speaking families is to contact clinics that have both English-language capability and certified prescribers before you move:

-• Tokyo Mental Health (Minato-ku, Tokyo) provides ADHD evaluations in English and has certified prescribers on staff.
-Their out-of-pocket psychology rates run ¥17,000–¥19,000 per session, and Japanese National Health Insurance partially covers psychiatric appointments.
+- Tokyo Mental Health (Minato-ku, Tokyo) provides ADHD evaluations in English and has certified prescribers on staff.
+Their out-of-pocket psychology rates run ¥17,000–¥19,000 per hour.
+Ask the provider whether National Health Insurance covers any part of the service; coverage varies by provider.

 When you contact these clinics, be explicit: you need a certified prescriber for methylphenidate or lisdexamfetamine, and you are relocating from abroad.
 Some clinics can start the paperwork intake process before your arrival in Japan.